Skip to main content

 • Does the system need to integrate with a new or existing CCTV surveillance system?

 It’s important to understand that not all access control systems will give you the flexibility to do this.
 An ICT Protege system brings together all elements of access control, intruder detection, and building automation into a single unified solution.
 Our open technology can integrate with, or takeover, some existing systems to add value to the infrastructure your business already has.
-Contact ICT to discuss what options are available for your site.

 If you'd like to continue your access control journey, we recommend reading up on our recommended credential of choice, DESFire smart devices in our short article: The Benefits of a DESFire solution.